MobleyLab/DEL_BB_design/README.md

 #### Manifest:
 - `files`: all associated files for complete reproduction of the work
-- `scripts`: all code necessary for analysis
+- `code`: all code necessary for analysis
 - `figures`: directory containing unedited image files for all figures in the main text and supporting information

 ### Requirements